gohugoio/hugo/content/en/contribute/development.md

 ### Install Go with Homebrew

-If you are a macOS user and have [Homebrew](https://brew.sh/) installed on your machine, installing Go is as simple as the following command:
+If you are a MacOS user and have [Homebrew](https://brew.sh/) installed on your machine, installing Go is as simple as the following command:

 {{< code file="install-go.sh" >}}
 brew install go